 Good leaders know that positivity and respect go a long way.
 A good rule of thumb is to acknowledge that everyone is a partner in what you’re trying to accomplish.

 Personal development is an important part of career growth no matter where you are in your professional journey.
-Developing your skills can help you and your team improve your organization in the long run.
+Developing your skills can help you lead better and, by default, help your team feel secure in their work.

 It’s also a good idea to have regular checkpoints for self-reflection.
 Where are you in your personal development journey, and how does that connect to the good of your organization?
 This can help both your personal and professional growth.
 You can improve your personal development by: